matkrin/bashd/README.md

 - Show `help` output as docs for keywords and builtins
 - Show man page as docs for executables
 - Show location of assignment for variables
-- Show location and body and functions
+- Show location and body for functions

 ### Definition